Though we are a small church, we strive to make a difference in our community.

 Gilbertville Food Pantry: 179 Main Street, Gilbertville, MA – 01031; 413-477-6635

 Provides a food pantry and farmers’ market coupons.
 Pantry hours: 1st and 3rd Friday: 9:30 – 11:30 AM.
 (During July and August, the first Friday only)

-Sunday School led by Ashley Stolgitis begins after the ‘Time with Children’ and ends at 11:00 am with the start of our Fellowship Time.
+Sunday School begins with the church service at 10:00.
+The children go to their classroom after the ‘Time with Children’ and ends at 11:00 am with the start of our Fellowship Time.
 The Sunday School participates in a Christmas Service during Advent and a Children’s Day Service(May/June) and at other times throughout the year they are given opportunities to share their gifts during Worship.

 ‘Manna from Heaven’ Bible Study facilitated by Pastor Deb Shepard is on the 2nd Sunday of the month 8:30 am – 9:30 am at the church where worship is being held.
 This is a conversational time to ask questions, look for answers and explore other questions that emerge.
 The group decides what the ‘Question/Topic’ will be for the next class and does research on their own.